AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/queries/products.md

 You can define a custom attribute to be a filter by specifying the `custom_attributesV2` attribute within the output of your query, as shown in [Filter custom_attributesV2 of a product](#filter-custom_attributesv2-of-a-product).

-You can also modify the code base and [create a custom attribute](../../../usage/custom-filters.md) that can be used as a top-level filter.
+You can also modify the codebase and [create a custom attribute](../../../usage/custom-filters.md) that can be used as a top-level filter.
 Use the `input_type` output attribute of the [`customAttributeMetadata` query](../../attributes/queries/custom-attribute-metadata.md) to determine the type of filter to use.

 #### FilterEqualTypeInput attributes